jaredpetersen/testgoose/docs/model-stub.md

 ## static.findById.returns()
 Define the data returned from Mongoose [Model.findById](http://mongoosejs.com/docs/api.html#model_Model.findById).
-Any query chained off of it will return the specified data.
+Any additional query functions chained off of it in the system under test will return the specified data.

 ### Parameters
 - `err` **[Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)** error to be returned by the findById callback